leandro-3rne/HandMatrix-Gesture-Recognition/README.md

 These blocks act as **feature extractors**.
 They scan over the image to "see" patterns.
 * **Block 1:** Detects simple features like **edges, lines, and corners**.
 * **Block 2 & 3:** Combine those lines to recognize complex shapes like **curves, fingers, or hand outlines**.
-* *Note:* They also shrink the image (using Pooling) to focus only on the most important information.

 **2. The Dense Classifier (The "Brain")**
 This part acts as the **decision maker**.
 * **Flattening:** It takes the square feature maps from the convolutional blocks and stretches them into a long list of numbers (a vector).
 * **Dense Layers:** It analyzes this list to decide: *"Based on these curves and lines, there is a 99% chance this is a 'Peace' sign."*

 ```python
 model = models.Sequential([